Ovid/zen-of-test-suites/README.md

 # The Zen of Test Suites

-Serious testing for serious software
+Serious testing for serious software (work in progress)

 ## Introduction